 Dance Department Advising

-Advising in dance is primarily conducted through the dance department, 608-262-1691, 125 Lathrop Hall, 1050 University Avenue.
-Students also meet with advisors in the School of Education Student Services office regarding other course requirements and concerns, see below.
-Current students can schedule an appointment online through the Starfish app in MyUW.
+Students may also meet with advisors in the School of Education Student Services office regarding other course requirements and concerns, see below.
+Current students can schedule an appointment with a School of Education advisor online through the Starfish app in MyUW.

 School of Education Advising